More and more people are removing grains, processed sugar, and dairy from their diets for a variety of reasons.

 You’ll still get the same soft center, chewy and crunchy crust, and melt-in-your-mouth chocolate bites… but with no dairy, no gluten, no eggs, and minimal sugar!

 Following the paleo diet in particular?
-Make our recipe for carrot cake cupcakes with coconut cream frosting.
+Make our other sweet recipes like these honey blueberry cookies, or this carrot cake cupcakes with coconut cream frosting.
 No gluten, no dairy, and minimal sugar!

 Also, you may want to check out Foodal’s Paleo Baking Basics for other gluten-free ideas.